Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Strategies for Large-Scale Code-Mixed Data Generation

-\paragraph{Filter-then-finetune for high-fidelity scaling.} A recurring failure mode in large synthetic corpora is ``hallucinated'' or unnatural mixing that hurts downstream performance.
-To mitigate this, \textbf{Filter-Then-Finetune} pipeline generates a large pool and applies filtering before training a the final model.
-Filtering combines automatic checks (e.g., LID consistency, perplexity, toxicity removal) with task-aware heuristics (e.g., preserving entities or slot spans). \citet{Sravani2023EnhancingCTAE} demonstrate that training on a smaller, quality-filtered ``silver'' subset significantly outperforms using the synthetic corpus. \citet{Sravani2023EnhancingCTAE} provide an example that having on a high smaller, high quality-filtered ``silver'' subset outperforms using synthetic corpus.
+\paragraph{Filter-then-finetune for high-fidelity scaling.} A recurring failure mode in large synthetic corpora is ``hallucinated'' or unnatural mixing.
+The \textbf{Filter-Then-Finetune} pipeline generates a large pool and applies filtering---combining automatic checks (e.g., LID consistency, perplexity, toxicity removal) with task-aware heuristics---before training the final model. \citet{Sravani2023EnhancingCTAE} demonstrate that training on a smaller, quality-filtered ``silver'' subset significantly outperforms using the full synthetic corpus.